This article covers:

 They lead the development of pricing and marketing strategy and finally launch these products to delight customers.

-They are also instrumental in building alignment within the team during planning, execution, and launch phases.
+They are also instrumental in building alignment within the team during the planning, execution, and launch phases.

 However, it has now shifted towards all-encompassing end-to-end product line management to make them a market success.